StoddardOXC/openxcom-android/README.md

 Android platform.
 In order to achieve this, it uses SDL2 set of libraries, and a portion of Java code for some convenient features like auto-updating files after installing new version.

-This project contains parts of the Boost library required to build yaml-cpp library.
-Note: The dependency on Boost will be removed later, as it is no longer necessary with newer versions of yaml-cpp.

 Uses [afiledialog](https://github.com/jfmdev/afiledialog) library.

 # Building